Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 The top part of the device has a funnel-like opening that collects the rainfall and sends it down to an empty container below where it can be measured.

-Rain gauges can collect data in various ways, such as how much water was collected, the rate at which it was collected, and the time it took to collect the rainwater.
+Rain gauges can collect data on how much water was collected, the rate at which it was collected, and the time it took to collect the rainwater.
 The rate at which precipitation accumulates is measured in inches per hour or millimeters per hour.

 How to Build Your Own DIY Rain Gauge